andreabellome/speech_to_text/README.md

 # Speech-to-text using Artificial Intelligence

-This repository contains a simple speech-to-text script using OpenAI whisper models that run locally
+This repository contains a simple speech-to-text script using OpenAI whisper models that run locally.